How it all started ........ in 1945 when

 In 2008 we were joined by Katherine Reynolds (now Baines, by marriage in August 2012) as an assistant veterinary surgeon, and in 2010 she repeated Roger’s early meteoric rise through the ranks when she became a director of the company.

-October 2012 sees the retirement of Roger and Mary, leaving Katherine as the ultimate ‘authoritiy’ at Belper, supported by Dom as Practice Administrator and of course the rest of the able staff.
+October 2012 saw the retirement of Roger and Mary, leaving Katherine as the ultimate ‘authoritiy’ at Belper, supported by Dom as Practice Administrator and of course the rest of the able staff.

-This surgery is now staffed by three Veterinary Surgeons, two Veterinary Nurses, three Receptionists and Dom our Practice Administrator.
+This surgery is now staffed by four Veterinary Surgeons, three Veterinary Nurses, four Receptionists and our Practice Administrator.

 Mrs Katherine Baines (ne้ Reynolds) joined us in July 2008 from the University of Liverpool.
-She was brought up in Melton Mowbray (rather like Belper she says, but a tad South and a tad East) but has now happily adapted to living in Belper.
-She has a knack of attracting, and solving, unusual cases.
-She is interested in Veterinary Acupuncture and is a member of the Association of British Veterinary Acupuncturists and the Western Veterinary Acupuncture Group.
+She was brought up in Melton Mowbray but has now happily adapted to living in Belper.
+She has a knack of attracting, and solving, unusual cases, and she is interested in Veterinary Acupuncture.
 She became a director in October 2010 (and got married to a Belper lad in August 2012!).
 Find out about M&T Acupuncture here

-Both of our Nurses have spent almost all their working lives at Marshall and Till.
-They both came to us as trainees and rapidly qualified as Veterinary Nurses after a two year work and college education.
-They have both gained a wealth of experience since qualifying and are “Registered Veterinary Nurses”.
+We have three veterinary nurses, all of whom are “locally grown”.
+Since we have the welfare of our patients in mind at all times, it is important to us that our nurses are qualified and keep up to date with the latest veterinary developments, we think it is important for them to be “Registered Veterinary Nurses”.
 Although many people work as “nurses” in veterinary practice not all of them have gained their qualifications, and as you can see from the link above not all qualified nurses take the step to become registered.
 As registered nurses they are bound by strict standards of professional ethics and are committed to undertaking continuing professional development.
-We know we have two of the best nurses in the business!

 June Easom is the Head Nurse and has never worked anywhere else since she joined us as a young girl.
 Being the wife of a farmer she of course works very hard in that capacity too.

-Two of our Receptionists have been with us for years.
-Our newest Receptionist has already passed her first anniversary and seems to have settled in well.
-They were all our clients before later becoming employees so have a good understanding of what clients find important!
+Most of our Receptionists have been with us for years, and having been clients before later becoming employees, they have a good understanding of what our clients find important!

-And finally the one member of staff who keeps everyone else cheerful
+And finally, the member of staff who keeps everyone else cheerful

 Walter.
 As our regular clients will know, sadly we lost our previous budgie, Steve, in July 2011.
 The waiting room was just too quiet without him, so, after a rigorous interview process (just kidding) we ‘employed’ Walter.